sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 ### Notification and data events

-The two most common types of events that we will normally interact with are known as notification events and data events.
+The two most common types of events that you will normally interact with are known as notification events and data events.
 They mainly differ in the amount of information included in the payload.
 Let's explore this further.

 #### Notification events